3volve/Unity-MachineLearning/README.md

 Projects contained within:

-  All Projects with MLLearning tag:
+  All Projects with MLLearning tag

-    - These are projects that are the result of me following along with a paid Machine Learning course focused in Unity.
+    These are projects that are the result of me following along with a paid Machine Learning course focused in Unity.

-    - I have embellished some of them when I found it more interesting and wanted to see how far I could go, or to see what else I could learn from it.
+    I have embellished some of them when I found it more interesting and wanted to see how far I could go, or to see what else I could learn from it.

   Other Projects: